Ross D. Stadheim

 Early on in law school, Ross Stadheim discovered his true passion — the plaintiff side of employment law.
 Embracing a chance to make a meaningful difference, he never looked back.
-Ross has garnered more than $9 million in settlements and verdicts for his clients during his time at Halunen Law.
-He is part of an elite group of just 2.5% of Minnesota attorneys who are under the age of 40, or have practiced law less than 10 years, to be selected to the Super Lawyers list as a “Rising Star” in 2014, 2015, and 2016.
+Ross has garnered almost $28 million in settlements and verdicts for his clients during his time at Halunen Law.
+He is part of an elite group of just 2.5% of Minnesota attorneys who are under the age of 40, or have practiced law less than 10 years, to be selected to the Super Lawyers list as a “Rising Star” for 2014 through 2019.
 Ross has an excellent record of recovery for his clients.
-Out of the 94 cases he has had in his six years with the firm, all but 4 have resulted in recovery—a 96% success rate.
+Out of the 148 cases he has had in his eight years with the firm, all but 5 have resulted in recovery—a 96.5% success rate.
 However, all cases are judged on the particulars of their individual facts and there is no guarantee of success.

 Recognizing the emotional magnitude of wrongfully losing a job, and the momentous task of suing an employer, Ross takes pride in making every effort to keep his clients informed and reassured.
 Picking up the phone, sending the additional email — whatever it takes — he is committed to a transparent, trustworthy client relationship.
 Whether an employee has experienced discrimination, retaliation or a wrongful termination, Ross’ pragmatic approach is to pursue all options for resolution.
 Failing that, he doesn’t hesitate to go to trial.
 Tenacious.
 Resolute.
 Results-oriented.
-Ross Stadheim brings these qualities and more to each and every case [in protecting employees’ rights].
+Ross brings these qualities and more to each and every case.

 “Losing a job can be the most difficult time of a person’s life.
 I’m determined to help reach the most successful outcome from a devastating situation.”